Bacolor: Philippine independence

+During the Hukbalahap Rebellion, the barrio of Maliwalu became the site of a massacre by pro-government paramilitaries in which 21 farmers were killed in retaliation for the killing of an anti-Huk commander on April 7, 1950.
+The resulting uproar led to the reelection defeat of Pampanga governor Jose B. Lingad, who received protection from the paramilitaries.

 In 1956, the sitio of Mesalipit was converted into a barrio.

-Due to the eruption of Mount Pinatubo on June 15, 1991, the municipality was hit by lahar flows from 1991 to 1995 which buried the town by 20 ft, killing hundreds of people and destroying livelihoods.
+Due to the eruption of Mount Pinatubo on June 15, 1991, the municipality was struck by lahar flows from 1991 to 1995, burying the town by 20 ft, killing hundreds of people, and destroying livelihoods.
 Eighteen out of the 21 barangays of Bacolor were buried.
-The lahar from Mount Pinatubo raised the town to its current level of an approximate 37 meters above sea level.
+The lahar from Mount Pinatubo raised the town to its current level of 20 m above sea level.
 Subsidence caused the constant reclaiming of parts of Pampanga by the sea.

 Geography

 Bacolor is 9 km from San Fernando, 26 km from Angeles, and 75 km from Manila.

 Barangays

 Bacolor is politically subdivided into 21 barangays, as shown below.
 Each barangay consists of puroks and some have sitios.